DiffusionMRITool/dmritool/Documentation/Sphinx/tutorial_spfi.rst

 -----------------------

 The data has already preprocessed.
-Here we just use ``DWIPreprocess`` to normalize the DWI data using the baseline image.
+Here we just use :doc:`DWIPreprocess <commands/DWIPreprocess>` to normalize the DWI data using the baseline image.

 .. code-block:: shell